The Black Zero

 The project always had an economic aspect.
 For Take 1, the first hotel experiment, we had a budget of 100€ for dinner, breakfast, building materials and a bar.

-After a discussion about finances, the group realized that a collective pooling of resources allowed us to provide for all necessary materials for the overnight stay.
-Items like sleeping bags, a stove, pots, and flashlights were brought by individual participants for the benefit of the group, while other building materials were harvested from the UdN grounds.
-Therefore all money could be allocated for buying food.
+After discussing finances, we realised that a collective pooling of resources allowed us to provide all the necessary materials for the overnight stay.
+Items like sleeping bags, a stove, pots, and flashlights were brought by individual participants for the group’s benefit, while we harvested other building materials from the UdN grounds.
+Following this understanding of our resources, we spent most of the money on food and beverages.
 The bar would then be composed of contributions by every participant.
 Each of us (as hoteliers) had to invest a favourite drink in the hotel bar.
 During the evening every drink was free for us (as guests).
-This way we had a huge variety.
+This way, we had a welcoming variety of drinks.

 To share a bar is more than to share drinks.
-If you are sharing the bar itself everyone is also responsible for the whole bar.
-That also means, the whole group shares risks.
+If you are sharing the bar itself, everyone is also responsible for the whole bar.
+That also means the entire group shares risks.
 It was also a deal of trust.
-Everyone was left to estimate how many drinks they wanted to invest to keep the deal fair.
+Every attendant estimated his or her amount of drinks and the money they pitched in the shared wallet.

-We allocated the budget for the first Wednesday-Dinner by crowdfunding, a private credit and the leftover from Take 1.
-It means, that a lot of people invest a small amount into the project and they will share the risk, as well as the profit.
-Privately invested money had to be paid back on the same evening.
+We allocated the budget for the first Wednesday-Dinner by crowdfunding, private credit and the leftover from Take 1.
+It means that a lot of people invest a small amount into the project and they will share the risk, as well as the profit.
+Privately funded money had to be paid back on the same evening.

-As a minimum, the project has to maintain a Black Zero – cover the costs of productoin, in order to assure there would be enough money in the cashbox to manage the following dinner.
+As a minimum, the project has to maintain a “black zero” – cover the production costs to ensure there would be enough money in the cashbox to manage the following dinner.

-Before the first dinner, we decided to have a bar group and a food group each with their own funds and generating money for themselves.
-Different functional groups were responsible for the bar and kitchen respectively.
+Before the first dinner, we decided to have a bar group and a food group, each with their dedicated funds and opportunities to generate money.
+Different functional groups were responsible for the bar and kitchen, respectively.

-The group operating the kitchen used the crowdfunded money in order to purchase groceries for the dinner.
-While the bar group pre-financed the money necessary for buying drinks in the form of a personal credit.
+The group operating the kitchen used the crowdfunded money to purchase groceries for dinner.
+At the same time, the bar group pre-financed the money necessary for buying drinks in the form of personal credit.
 After the dinner, it turned out that the bar had not generated enough money to pay back the costs of the purchased drinks.
 Although in monetary terms, the bar donations had exceeded those of the food donations – a common phenomenon in the gastronomy sector.
 Since we had to pay back the personal credit which had been put down for the drinks, we decided to merge the cash box for the food and the bar.
-Since the musician had already been paid from the food money, it made sense for us to put all money together.
-That meant that those parts which may not be lucrative during one evening, could be financially saved by a part of the hotel which generated more money.
-At the end of this evening we had merged the financial sectors of the hotel into one, the musician, the food and the bar would all be paid out of the same pot.
+Since the musician had already been paid from the food money, it made sense for us to put all cash together.
+That meant that those parts which may not be lucrative during one evening could be financially saved by a part of the hotel which generated more money.
+At the end of this evening, we merged the hotel’s financial sectors into one, the musician, the food, and the bar would all be paid out of the same pot.